-Paul Guenther enters his second season as defensive coordinator for the Raiders, having spent 13 seasons with the Cincinnati Bengals, including his last four as defensive coordinator.
+Paul Guenther enters his third season as defensive coordinator for the Raiders, having spent 13 seasons with the Cincinnati Bengals, including his last four as defensive coordinator.

-In his first season with the Silver and Black, Guenther oversaw a young defense that showed continuous growth throughout the year.
-Oakland's defense improved eight spots from 2017 in total takeaways, finishing the campaign with 17.
+In his first season with the Silver and Black, Guenther oversaw a young defense that gelled as the campaign went on.
+The Raiders defense improved eight spots from 2017 in total takeaways, finishing the year with 17.
 Highlighted among the club's takeaways were their number of interceptions.
-Guenther inherited a defense that finished last in the NFL in interceptions in 2017, and mentored his defensive group to an 18-spot improvement for a 14th place finish with 14 total on the year, led by a career-high three from CB Gareon Conley.
+Guenther inherited a defense that finished last in the NFL in interceptions in 2017 and mentored his defensive group to an 18-spot improvement for a 14th-place finish with 14 total on the year, led by a career-high three from CB Gareon Conley.

-Helping lead the defense in 2018 was LB Tahir Whitehead, who Guenther brought in as a veteran leader for the defense via free agency.
-Whitehead led Guenther's unit with 126 tackles (89 solo), the seventh-most by a defensive player in Raiders history and good for ninth-most among the NFL last season.
-Guenther also guided rookie DT Maurice Hurst to four sacks in just 13 appearances.
-His four sacks tied for 10th in the NFL among rookie defenders, while also tying for 10th in club history among rookie defenders.
-Among former Raiders rookie defensive tackles, Hurst's four quarterback takedowns rank second in club annals.
+Helping lead the defense in Guenther's first year was Whitehead, who was brought in as a veteran leader for the defense via free agency.
+Whitehead led Guenther's unit with 126 tackles (89), the seventh-most by a defensive player in Raiders history and good for ninth-most among the NFL in 2018.
+Guenther also guided Hurst to four sacks in just 13 appearances.
+His four sacks tied for 10th in the NFL among rookie defenders while ranking second in club annals among rookie defensive tackles.

 In his 13 seasons with Bengals, Guenther helped the team win four AFC North titles (2005, 2009, 2013 and 2015) and reach the postseason seven times, including a franchise-record five straight trips to the playoffs from 2011-15.